-Internet Gambling Prohibition, Poker Consumer Protection and Strengthening UIGEA Act of 2012
+Internet Gambling Prohibition, Poker Consumer Protection and Strengthening UIGEA Act

 Senator Reid of Nevada and Senator Kyl drafted the Internet Gambling Prohibition, Poker Consumer Protection and Strengthening UIGEA Act of 2012 to firm up rules regarding online gambling.
 Currently, the bills that prohibit Internet gambling are governed by the 1961 Wire Act and the 1970 Illegal Gambling Business Act.
 When they were written, computers were new and not part of the average household, and the Internet was relatively unheard of outside of an educational setting where schools used it to link to other school's networks.